weited/moview-frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Moview Forum Frontend

+This project is frontend of Moview Forum.

+> node version 18

 ## Available Scripts